techtraits/techtraits-blog/_posts/2014-07-07-Writing-your-first-Hadoop-Job.markdown

 		Bytes Written=37
 {% endcodeblock %}

 Now you can confirm the job was successful by checking the output folder in HDFS.
 Since this is a single node cluster there is only one part file with the results.
-If there were multiple nodes your would see more part files.
+If there were multiple nodes you would see more part files.
 You can cat the part file to see the word count result.
 There you have it, if you got this far you have run your first hadoop map-reduce job.
 You can now use this setup to experiment with writing more hadoop jobs.
-In future articles we will cover more complex jobs and using tools such as Flume to ingest larger data files to be processed.
+In future articles we will cover more complex jobs and using tools such as Flume to ingest larger data files.

 {% codeblock  Checking Output lang:bash %}
 bin/hdfs dfs -ls output/wordcount